evoraglobal/SleepSaver/README.md

 # AWSleepSaver

 AWSleepSaver is a tool that allows you to easily manage your AWS resources and reduce costs by shutting down unused resources during non-working hours.
-It could save you up to 60/70% of AWS costs and carbon footprint as resources won’t be running without any good use.
+It could save you up to 60/70% of your AWS development  costs and carbon footprint as resources won’t be running without any good use.

 ## How it works

 AWSleepSaver uses AWS Event Bridge and upon installation adds two rules to your environment: `SleepSaverDayRule` and `SleepSaverNightRule`.
-These two rules include a programmable cronjob expression which declares when day start and end times are.
+These two rules include a programmable cronjob expression which declares when day start and end times of each workday are.

 :warning: Only UTC time is supported.
-Change your cronexpression for clocks going forward/back.
+Change your cron expression for clocks going forward/back.

 The rules interface with the logic lambda function, `SleepSaverProd`and state machine `sleepSaverDelayedAppTierCF`.
-These targets go through the process of waking up/shutting down the services which include the tag `DevDay: true`.
+These targets go through the process of waking up/shutting down the services which include the tag `DEVDAY: TRUE`.

 The tool supports the following AWS services at both a cluster and instance level: